dusty-nv/jetson-inference/docs/pytorch-plants.md

 <p align="center"><img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-plants-training.jpg" width="700"></p>

 At around epoch 30, the ResNet-18 model reaches 75% Top-5 accuracy, and at epoch 65 it converges on 85% Top-5 accuracy.
 Interestingly these points of stability and convergence for the model occur at similiar times for ResNet-18 that they did for the previous Cat/Dog model.
-The model's Top-1 accuracy is 55%, which we'll find to be quite effective in practice, given the diversity and challenging content from the PlantCLEF dataset (i.e. there are many pictures of leaves and tree trunks that are virtually indistinguishable from one another).
+The model's Top-1 accuracy is 55%, which we'll find to be quite effective in practice, given the diversity and challenging content from the PlantCLEF dataset (i.e. multiple overlapping varieties of plants per image and many pictures of leaves and tree trunks that are virtually indistinguishable from one another).

 By default the training script is set to run for 35 epochs, but if you don't wish to wait that long to test out your model, you can exit training early and proceed to the next step (optionally re-starting the training again later from where you left off).
 You can also download this completed model that was trained for a full 100 epochs from here: